-Whew!
 There, I said it.
-What a weight off my shoulders!
-It's now in the open.
+It’s now out in the open.

 Chanting seems to be growing and expanding in popularity, not in the pop cultural sense, but in the yogic community.
 More and more of the classes I’m attending and teachers I know who never used to include it, now do.
 I am sure that many feel the wish to chant deeply within themselves and are sharing and expressing it with students.
 Perhaps some believe it’s an expected element of the practice and maybe others think it makes them appear more authentic.
 It’s the latter that doesn’t sit well with me.
 I try very hard to be authentic in all areas of my life and when I chant, I don’t feel like it fits – like an itchy sweater with uneven seams.
 It makes me uncomfortable.